ray33ee/DHPiVPN/readme.md

 * Add script to periodically update, upgrade and reboot Pi.
 Update pihole, transmission, and anything else that can be manually updated
 * Add script to update noip2 by shutting down outgoing server.
 TO do this, the outbound server must be disabled to expose the modems IP.
 TO ensure security, the inbound server and transmission must be stopped to prevent users connecting while the VPN server is down.
 (First stop the incoming server and transmission, then stop outbound server.
 This will expose your Pi to the internet directly, and expose its external address.
 Verify IP has changed, and turn on noip for long enough to update IP. then turn noip off, the outbound server on, followed by the incoming server and transmission.
 Check IP is the IP of the chosen vpn server.)
 * Complete all todos in dhpivpn (marked with an '\*')
-* Download web server from github during installation
+* Download web server from github during installation (making sure to remove index.html)

 ## Samba